AIDevBytes/Streamlit-Ollama-Chatbot/readme.md

 This repo contains the completed code for the YouTube tutorial video series:

-<a href="https://youtu.be/BA0656SdODU" target="_blank"> Part 1 | Build Your Own AI Chatbot with Streamlit and Ollama: A Step-by-Step Tutorial</a>
+<a href="https://www.youtube.com/playlist?list=PL39czAYesA5ckKIohbmfL6Bq8X4JwV1Ge" target="_blank"> Build Your Own AI Chatbot with Streamlit and Ollama: A Step-by-Step Tutorial</a>

-<a href="https://youtu.be/vDD_L0ab-FY" target="_blank">Part 2 | Build Your Own AI Chatbot with Streamlit and Ollama: A Step-by-Step Tutorial</a>

 ### Getting Starter Project Code